ianderrington/genai/docs/Understanding/agents/rag.md

 In order to effectively answer some queries, retrieval of evidence from multiple documents may be needed.
 This is known as **multi-hop** rag.

-??? code "[MultiHop-RAG: Benchmarking Retrieval-Augmented Generation for Multi-Hop Queries](https://github.com/yixuantt/MultiHop-RAG) provides a dataset for evaluating multihop rag"
+??? abstract "[MultiHop-RAG: Benchmarking Retrieval-Augmented Generation for Multi-Hop Queries](https://github.com/yixuantt/MultiHop-RAG) provides a dataset for evaluating multihop rag"
     "MultiHop-RAG: a QA dataset to evaluate retrieval and reasoning across documents with metadata in the RAG pipelines.
 It contains 2556 queries, with evidence for each query distributed across 2 to 4 documents.
 The queries also involve document metadata, reflecting complex scenarios commonly found in real-world RAG applications."

     <img width="331" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/80db5bd9-510b-4c23-bf46-4d4679e1929b">